 Improve your ability to write and think effectively.
 This contest will require you to reflect on philosophic themes, form your own opinion, and argue a thesis with evidence and clarity.

 Win cash prizes among five placement categories.
-This is an excellent way to earn money for college and higher education, and we place no restrictions on how the money is spent by recipients.
+This is an excellent way to earn money for college and higher education.
+We place no restrictions on how the money is spent by recipients.

 50 Winners